ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 10 things I learnt picking up a flight
 ======================================

-After 3 month spent studying night and day for my spring exams session I decided that I really needed a bunch of days off, a concentrate of life.
+After 3 months spent studying night and day for my spring exams session I decided that I really needed a bunch of days off, a concentrate of life.
 So I took my backpack e picked up a flight.

 These are some concrete things I learnt traveling five days between London and Dublin.